ashtneoi/bakery/README.md

 `{{?name}}` is an optional variable reference.
-It renders the same as a normal variable reference except that if `name` is missing from the context, it simply renders to the empty string.
+It renders the same as a normal variable reference except that if `name` is missing from the context, it renders to the empty string.

 A block is enclosed in matching `{{#name}}` and `{{/name}}` directives.
 If `name` refers to True or a nonempty string, the block body is rendered by itself.
 If `name` is False or the empty string, the entire block renders to the empty string.
 If `name` refers to an iterable of dicts, then for each dict, the block body is rendered with that dict added to the context.
 Finally, if `name` refers to a function, the function is called with two arguments: the block body (as an unevaluated string) and the current context (which may not be